eriskooo/pokus-ewg/README.md

 - A ConfigMap with application.properties overriding app.random=nr2
 - A Deployment that mounts the ConfigMap and sets QUARKUS_CONFIG_LOCATIONS so Quarkus picks it up
 - A Service to expose the pod inside the cluster
+ - A Namespace resource (pokus-ewg) to keep things isolated

 Prerequisites:
 - A working Kubernetes cluster and kubectl configured to point to it